How Long Will a Repainted Car's Paint Job Last?

 No long forms · No spam · No fees

 But a lot of people who get their car repainted are worried that they’ll just have to turn around and get it painted again in a year or two.
 So how long exactly does a new paint job last?
-Read on to find out.
+Car insurance comparison shopping and broker app Jerry has compiled everything you need to know about repainting your car.

 There are a lot of factors when it comes to the lifespan of a repainted car’s paint job, so you can’t put your finger on exactly how long a repainted car’s paint job will last.
 However, a good ballpark is 10 to 15 years.
 Most repainted cars will have their paint last for about that time.

-What impacts the life of a repainted car’s paint job?
+What impacts the duration of a paint job?

 There are two huge determinants when it comes to the lifespan of a repainted car’s paint job.